Plumpton, East Sussex: Governance

 Plumpton lies within the Chailey ward for the East Sussex County Council tier of government.
 The ward also includes Chailey itself, Ditchling, East Chiltington, Newick, St John Without, Streat, Westmeston and Wivelsfield.

 Plumpton is served by Lewes District Council and is covered by the Plumpton, Streat, East Chiltington and St John Without ward which returns a single seat.
 At the 2011 census the population for this area was only 2,276.

-The UK Parliament constituency for Plumpton is Lewes.
+Plumpton is represented in the UK Parliament by the Lewes constituency.
+The current serving MP is the Liberal Democrat James MacCleary who won the seat in the 2024 general election.

 Education

 Plumpton Primary School is located in Plumpton Green and was built in 1974 for children living in Plumpton and surrounding villages, especially Wivelsfield, Hamsey, and Chailey.
 The school has an assembly hall, a student library, a playing field and a (now defunct) swimming pool.

 History

-It is thought that Simon de Montfort fought and defeated King Henry III at the Battle of Lewes in 1264 on Plumpton Plain.
-He gained a strategic advantage by using a night march to position his numerically inferior army on Downland high above the town.
+Simon de Montfort fought and defeated King Henry III at the Battle of Lewes in 1264.
+He gained a strategic advantage, and achieved complete surprise, by using a night march to position his numerically inferior army on Downland high above the town by early morning.
 To avoid detection they ascended the Downs four miles to the north-west of Lewes up Warningore Bostal, a deeply-worn track that exists to this day.
 Before marching on the town de Montfort is reputed to have rallied his forces, wearing large white crosses on their tunics for identification, on Plumpton Plain.
 Although now no longer in place, within living memory a sandstone block at the centre of the cross bore the inscription 'Battle of Lewes 1264'.